 At Hohenstein, the UV protection is tested in the form of the UPF (=ultraviolet protection factor) of textiles.
 The UPF enables an assessment of the UV protection of textiles taking into account the spectral composition of sunlight and human skin sensitivity.

 The test and certification criteria to determine the UPF are characterised as follows:

 - New, unstretched and dry materials are tested.
-The basis for this is the sun spectrum in Melbourne/Australia on the 1st of January and, for the wearer, the most sensitive skin type.
+The basis for this is the solar spectrum in Melbourne/Australia on the January 1st and, for the wearer, the most sensitive skin type.